 The Mayor's position for the City of Spruce Grove is considered to be part-time in commitment and remuneration.
 The Task Force on Mayoralty Status considered whether to move to a full-time mayor for the 2017-2021 council term.

-On June 19, 2017, the Mayoralty Status Review report was presented to council.
+The Mayoralty Status Review report was presented to council on June 19, 2017.

 A Council Remuneration Task Force is established during each term of a Council to review salaries and benefits, and to recommend which expenses will be paid by the municipality when council members carry out their official duties.